djzevenbergen/HairSalon/README.md

 * in the terminal navigate to the project's root directory
 * use "dotnet restore HairSalon"
+* navigate into HairSalon folder "cd HairSalon"
-* to start the application use "dotnet build HairSalon" and "dotnet run HairSalon"
+* to start the application use "dotnet build" and "dotnet run"

 ## Specs
 1. User is presented with a homepage, and given the option to see go to the Stylists page